fortran-lang/webpage/source/learn/oop_features_in_fortran/object_based_programming_techniques.md

    is **opaque** (not a Fortran term), it can only be used if the type declaration is accessed by host association (this is the same as for nonallocatable/nonpointer components);
-2. especially for container-like types, its semantics may be incompatible with the programmers intentions for how the objects should be used.
+2. ESPECIALLY for container-like types, its semantics may be incompatible with the programmer's intentions for how the objects should be used.

 Item 2 is illustrated by the above object setups, specifically: